JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_files.md

 ## How do I create a PSI file?

-The [`PsiFileFactory`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiFileFactory.java) `createFileFromText()` method creates an in-memory PSI file with the specified contents.
+[`PsiFileFactory.createFileFromText()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiFileFactory.java) creates an in-memory PSI file with the specified contents.

-To save the PSI file to disk, use the [`PsiDirectory`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiDirectory.java) `add()` method.
+To save the PSI file to disk, use [`PsiDirectory.add()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiDirectory.java).

 ## How do I get notified when PSI files change?

-`PsiManager.getInstance(project).addPsiTreeChangeListener()` allows you to receive notifications about all changes to the PSI tree of a project.
+`PsiManager.addPsiTreeChangeListener()` allows you to receive notifications about all changes to the PSI tree of a project.
 Alternatively, register [`PsiTreeChangeListener`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiTreeChangeListener.java) in `com.intellij.psi.treeChangeListener` extension point.

 > Please see [`PsiTreeChangeEvent`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiTreeChangeEvent.java) Javadoc for common problems when dealing with PSI events.